DEC-QED: A flux-based 3D electrodynamic modeling approach to superconducting circuits and materials: Discussion and Conclusions

 In this paper, we introduce a computational approach for solving the equations that govern the dynamics of the order parameter of three-dimensional superconducting materials interacting with electromagnetic fields.
 To achieve this, we solve the non-linear Schr\"odinger equation, which describes the dynamics of the order parameter and the Maxwell's equations, which describe the dynamics of the electromagnetic fields.
 While these equations have been previously written, the new contributions of this paper are as follows:

 (1) We present a systematic method for numerically solving the equations for the coarse-grained electromagnetic and charge degrees of freedom.
 In this approach, we introduce a method for compressing resources while maintaining accuracy for the coarse-grained fields.
 This is all that is needed because, in any physical measurement, the acquired results are always coarse-grained.
-As such, this approach provides a general systematic method for optimizing the accuracy and resources of the numerical solution of non-linear spatio-temporal partial differential equations.
+The meshing need not be finer than the resolution of these channels or the size of the JJs.
+This insight is helpful to the designing of a cleverly employed adaptive meshing strategy to reduce computational demand.
+As such, this approach provides the first step towards a general systematic method for optimizing the balancing between accuracy and resources of the numerical solution of non-linear spatio-temporal partial differential equations.
+We hope to demonstrate this further in future works.

 (2) We provide equations that operate on gauge-invariant hybridized variables of electromagnetic and charge degrees of freedom.
 In general, the expression of the Maxwell's equations in terms of the electromagnetic fields $\bm{E}$ and $\bm{B}$ render them manifestly gauge-invariant.
 However, the quantization of light-matter interactions typically relies on the minimal coupling form through ($\bm{A}$, $V$)~\cite{Gell-Mann_qed}, in which the gauge must be fixed.
 In this paper, we take a different approach and write the known minimal-coupling form of the order parameter equation of a BCS superconductor in terms of the fields ($\mb{A}'$, $\rho$), which are manifestly gauge-invariant.
 This allows for the second quantization of these equations along a similar vein as the standard approach ~\cite{blaisrmp, 1+1D_Moein_2016} and in a gauge-invariant manner.
 We plan to address second quantization of DEC-QED in future work.